 Forensic Science Careers

 Why pursue a career in forensic science?
 The short answer is opportunities!
 Careers in forensic life science, private investigation, and information security are experiencing exponential occupational growth.
-By illustration, the US Bureau of Labor Statistics (BLS 2022) shows that between 2021 and 2031, careers in forensic science tech are projected to grow 11 percent; private investigation and detective work, 6 percent; and information security, an astonishing 35 percent nationally.
+By illustration, the US Bureau of Labor Statistics (BLS 2024) shows that between 2023 and 2033, openings in forensic science tech are projected to grow 14 percent nationally; private investigation and detective work, 5 percent; and information security, an astonishing 33 percent.

-Compared to the national growth average for all occupations at 8 percent (BLS 2021), it’s clear that choosing a career path in forensic science can prove a solid investment of time and resources for those who enjoy multidisciplinary careers in criminal justice and science.
+Compared to the national growth anticipated for all occupations at 4 percent (BLS 2024), choosing a career path in forensic science can prove a solid investment of time and resources for those who enjoy multidisciplinary careers in criminal justice and science.

 Where do forensic science professionals work?
 Depending on rank and responsibilities, forensic scientists can be found working in laboratories or at crime scenes, private investigators in armored vehicles or insurance offices, and information security analysts behind screens and in boardrooms of private and public administrative offices.